-Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
-So this month, we're calling out sneezes so you can call in the Experts, for FREE.
-Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 352-414-4006 or schedule your appointment online
+Over 50 million Americans are tormented with allergies and 24 million deal with asthma.
+So for the month of May, we want to help you stop the sneezes for FREE.
+Call Service Experts Heating & Air Conditioning right now to get a NO-CHARGE home air quality and comfort analysis at 352-414-4006 or schedule your appointment online

 .
 Your free air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

-Find out more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
+Find out more about how you can help ease allergy symptoms inside your home at StopTheSneezes.com.
 Here are some more tips from Service Experts Heating & Air Conditioning:

-If you aren’t sure if such a high-efficiency air filtration system is the right product for your home, there are many options to choose from when it comes to improving your family’s air quality.
-Below are a few air filters and cleaners that you can choose for your home’s health.
+If you don’t feel like such a high-efficiency air filtration system is the right product for your home, there are several options to choose from when it comes to improving your family’s air quality.
+Below are a few air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
-These systems help kill germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
-According to a review, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
-Buying a UV light system helps to kill off these allergens and keep your home healthy.
+These systems help kill germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
+Buying a UV light system helps to kill off these allergens and keep your family healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
-On the other hand, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.
+Dry air can irritate your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
+On the flip side, too much humidity can encourage the growth of dust mites and microbes, worsening your allergy symptoms.